I was reading the bio of a British entertainer whom you might know but who will remain anonymous here because his name does not matter.

 3) The day you begin to die is when your inner spirit–the real you–shuts down.

 5) You begin to die when you violate your conscience and go against all the principles that have guided you for momentary gain.
-The price you pay is enormous and not worth what it does to your soul.
+The price you pay is enormous and not worth the damage to your soul.

 Every pastor–every minister of any kind–knows those trumpets.
 I’m in my 75th year of life and the 6th year of retirement ministry, and know those trumpets.
 They roused me from sleep this morning at 3:30 am.

 The day I begin to die is when the trumpets go silent.
-But nowhere is it written that God’s calling is given only to the young.
-Retirement does not silence the trumpets, if one is regularly hearing from the Lord and obedient.
-No one expects me in the office each morning at 8:30 or sends me a paycheck every two weeks, but I’m still in ministry.
+Nowhere is it written that God’s calling is given only to the young.
+Retirement does not silence the trumpets.
+Even though no one expects me in the office each morning at 8:30 or sends me a paycheck every two weeks, I’m as much in the ministry today as I ever was.
 Retirement does not cancel my service for the Lord, annul my calling, or make me redundant.

 This is no day to be thinking of dying.
 The trumpets are sounding and I have things to do.